 In these examples, actions, not words, make the difference.
 As professionals, we need to handle our emotions, not let them get the better of us.

 We can deflect words meant to trigger us, and we can use words to absorb tension and gain compliance.

 You’ve heard the Golden Rule, to treat others as you’d like to be treated.
 In the context of persuasion, the Golden Rule means to empathize with someone’s current position (pace them) until he (or she) feels you understand him, and can lead him to a desirable outcome.

 Dr. George J. Thompson now teaches his Verbal Judo course to police and other professionals across the United States.
 His book Verbal Judo, co-authored with Jerry B. Jenkins, is packed with valuable information to de-escalate difficult situations and turn them into win-win outcomes.

-10 Things I Learned from “Verbal Judo” by Dr. George J. Thompson & Jerry B. Jenkins
+10 Things You’ll Learn from “Verbal Judo” by Dr. George J. Thompson & Jerry B. Jenkins

 - “People hardly ever say what they mean.”
 This is a takeaway I return to again and again.
 Don’t make the situation personal.
 Instead, use your professional face and understand that someone’s words ultimately don’t dictate the outcome of a situation, their actions do.
 Words are often used as a way to save face.
 If you become upset or resort to force as a response, you’ve lost control of the framing of the current situation.
 Persuasion is a verbal game.
 Keep it verbal, help the other person save face, and lead the outcome to a win-win.